momenso/codechallenge/README.md

 Train Service
 =============

-The application implements a simple web interface for importing the train map files in CSV format and two web service methods.
-One used by the web interface to import the map files and the other to be queried by a mobile device requesting the route between two train stations.
+The application implements a simple web interface for importing the train map files in CSV format and a REST web interface.

-![alt text](https://github.com/momenso/codechallenge/raw/graphdb/images/diagram.png "Overview Diagram")

 Once the map files are imported they are stored on the graph database (Neo4j).
 All routing on the train network is managed via the Neo4j database.

+![alt text](https://github.com/momenso/codechallenge/raw/graphdb/images/diagram.png "Overview Diagram")

 How to use
 ----------